MrZhang1994/mobile-federated-learning/README.md

     ```python
         sys.path.insert(0, os.path.abspath("/home/zzp1012/FedML")) # add the root dir of FedML
     ```
 3. Follow the instruction or documentation of [FedML](https://github.com/FedML-AI/FedML) to install required package in python environment.
+Or, you can simply create an virtural environment with `python>=3.8` and run `pip install -r requirements.txt` to download the required packages.
+If you use `anaconda3` or `miniconda`, you can run following instructions to download the required packages in python.
+    ```bash
+        conda create -y -n mfl python=3.8
+        conda activate mfl
+        pip install pip --upgrade
+        pip install -r requirements.txt
+    ```

 ## Experimental Tracking Platform